Excretory Products & Their Elimination NEET 2027 — उत्सर्जी उत्पाद और उनका निष्कासन

 ✅ Correct Answer: A

 You've seen 5 sample questions.
-Get all 440 with detailed NCERT-mapped explanations in the MedicNEET app.
+Get all 440 with detailed NCERT-mapped explanations — bilingual Hindi & English — in the MedicNEET app.
+Free tier includes 2,000+ questions.

-How many Excretory products and their elimination questions does MedicNEET have?
+How many Excretory Products questions does MedicNEET have?

-MedicNEET has 440 questions for Excretory products and their elimination, including 309 MCQs, 40 Assertion-Reason questions, and 91 NEET 2025-style long-form questions.
+MedicNEET has 440 questions for Excretory Products and Their Elimination, including 309 MCQs, 40 Assertion-Reason questions, and 91 NEET 2025-style long-form questions — all bilingual Hindi and English.

-Yes, all MedicNEET Excretory products and their elimination questions are built from line-by-line analysis of NCERT Class 11 textbook.
+Yes, all MedicNEET Excretory Products questions are built from line-by-line analysis of NCERT Class 11 textbook, Chapter 16.
 Every question maps to specific NCERT pages and concepts.